-Continuing positive operating cash flow enabled the Company to maintain a strong cash position, while being able to pay a fully franked 8 cents per share dividend and a 6 cents per share return of capital.
+Continuing positive operating cash flow enabled the Company to contribute equity to the purchase of a commercial property in Hepburn Springs and pay a fully franked dividend of 8 cents per share and provide for a fully franked special dividend of 6 cents per share, payable on 1 November 2023.

 The Company's franchise agreement with Bendigo and Adelaide Bank Limited was renewed in April 2022 for 5 years and may be renewed for a further 5 years from 2027 at the Company's request.
-The branch premises lease was renewed for 5 years from December 2021.
+The Company is currently negotiating an extension of the branch premises lease to December 2031.